-- appointed under this Act (hereinafter referred to as the authorised person) in the discharge of his duties under this Act or refuses or wilfully neglects to afford. the Labour Officer or authorised person any reasonable facility for making any inspection, examination, inquiry or investigation authorised by or under this Act in relation to an establishment to which, or a contractor to whom, this Act applies, shall be punishable with imprisonment for a term which may extend to two years, or with fine which may extend to two thousand rupees, or with both. - (2) Whoever wilfully refuses to produce on the demand of any Labour Officer or authorised person any register or other document kept in pursuance of this Act or prevents or attempts to prevent or does anything which he has reason to believe is likely to prevent any person from appearing before or being examined by any Labour Officer or authorised person acting in pursuance of his duties under this Act, shall be punishable with imprisonment for a term which may extend to two years, or with fine which may extend to two thousand rupees or with both.
+(1) Whoever obstructs a Labour Officer or a person appointed under this Act or Scheme (hereinafter referred to as the authorised person) in the discharge of his duties under this Act or refuses or wilfully neglects to afford the Labour Officer or authorised person any reasonable facility for making any inspection, examination, inquiry or investigation authorised by or under this Act in relation to an establishment to which, or a contractor to whom, this Act applies, shall be punishable with imprisonment for a term which may extend to two years, or with a fine which may extend to two thousand rupces, or with both.

+(2) Whoever wilfully refuses to produce on the demand of any Labour Officer or authorised person any register or other document kept in pursuance of this Act or prevents or attempts to prevent or does anything which he has reason to believe is likely to prevent any person from appearing before or being examined by any Labour Officer or authorised person acting in pursuance of his duties under this Act, shall be punishable with imprisonment for a term which may extend to two years, or with a fine which may extend to two thousand rupees or with both.

-- (3) Such obstruction or wilful refusal shall at once be reported to the respective unit of the Board within whose jurisdiction such obstruction/wilful refusal takes place as well as the Board which may also take appropriate action in accordance with the Scheme. - 18.
-Contravention of Provisions regarding employment Of inter-state transferred workmen:
+(3) Such obstruction or wilful refusal shall at once be reported to the respective unit of the Board within whose jurisdiction such obstruction/wilful refusal takes place, as well as to the Board which may also take appropriate action in accordance with the Scheme.

+18. Contravention of provisions regarding employment of inter-state transferred workmen :

-Whoever contravenes any provisions of this Act or of any rules made thereunder regarding the employment of Construction Labour, or contravenes any other provision under this Act or the Scheme, shall be punishable with imprisonment for a term which may extend to one year, or with fine which may extend to one thousand rupees, or with both, and in the case of continuing contravention, with an additional file which may extend to any hundred rupees for every day during which such contravention continues after conviction for the first such contravention.
+Whoever contravenes any provisions of this Act or of any rules made thereunder regarding the employment of construction labour, or contravenes any other provision under this Act or the Scheme, shall be punishable with imprisonment for a term which may extend to one year, or with fine which may extend to one thousand rupees, or with both, and in the case of continuing contravention, with an additional fine which may extend upto one hundred rupees for every day during which such contravention continues after conviction for the first such contravention.

-19. Other Offences:
+19. Other Offences :

-of this Act or of any rules made thereunder for which no other penalty is elsewhere provided, he shall be punishable with imprisonment for a term which may extend to two years, or with fine which may extend to thousand rupees, or with both.
+If any person contravenes any of the provisions of this Act or of any rules made thereunder for which no other penalty is elsewhere provided, he shall be punishable with imprisonment for a term which may extend to two years, or with fine which may extend to thousand rupees, or with both.

-20. Offences by Companies:
+20. Offences by Companies :